 I was an oil painter for nearly twenty years before I started with colored pencils.
-I was accustomed to being able to add opaque highlights over everything else because oil paints are well suited to that process.
+Oil paints are perfect for dding opaque highlights last.

 Colored pencils, on the other hand, are not.

-I started with Prismacolor pencils because that’s what was available where I lived when I first started using colored pencils.
+I started with Prismacolor pencils because that’s what was available where I lived at the time.
 I didn’t shop online (it wasn’t widely available way back then) and I had no idea there were other brands of colored pencils.

-Or that Prismacolor pencils were wax-based or that there were oil-based pencils.
+Or that Prismacolor pencils were wax-based or that there oil-based pencils existed.

 I used what I had and what I had wouldn’t allow me to add highlights over everything else.
 Usually because there was already too much pigment and wax on the paper by then, but also because all colored pencils are more or less translucent.
 Lighter colors simply disappear when applied over dark colors.

-So I was forever creating colored pencil artwork with few or no bright highlights.
+So I constantly created colored pencil artwork with few or no bright highlights.